What are genital warts?

 Genital warts treatment

-There is no cure for genital warts – no way to remove the virus from the patient's system – meaning that treatment is focussed on removing the warts or preventing them from spreading.
+There is no cure for genital warts – no way to remove HPV from the patient's system – meaning that treatment is focussed on removing the warts or preventing them from spreading.
 The direction that treatment will take depends on the amount of warts present, their location and their physical appearance.

 Application of antiviral gels or creams.
 These solutions are marketed in a number of different varieties but are generally applied by the patient themselves over the course of a number of days or weeks.
 Side-effects may include itching and mild scarring.